 - Congenital Abnormalities

-If you are considering Stem Cell Therapy, remember that larger studies need to be done to determine if the outcomes justify the cost.
-Dr. Geraci completed a pilot study as the principal investigator looking at the efficacy and safety of Stem Cell Therapy in peripheral joints for osteoarthritis.
+If you are considering Cell Therapy, remember that larger studies need to be done to determine if the outcomes justify the cost.
+Dr. Geraci completed a pilot study as the principal investigator looking at the efficacy and safety of Cell Therapy in peripheral joints for osteoarthritis.
 This study was completed in October, 2015 and showed that it was both safe and efficacious in regenerating cartilage growth in the knee at 6 months on an MRI compared to the MRI done before treatment.
 MRI scans will be done at 1 and 2 years post treatment.